 Even you don’t commit them to memory, the pop-culture-obsessed corners of the internet will help remind you, and so will actor Park So-dam, who released the below tutorial (which has over 1.5m views) for aspiring grifters.

-On Twitter, the moment has inspired people to pledge to name their first child Jessica, uncover the sheet music and take a DNA test to confirm their 100% Jessica, only child, from Illinois, Chicago.
+On Twitter, the moment has inspired people to pledge to name their first child Jessica, uncover the sheet music and take a DNA test to confirm they're 100% Jessica, only child, from Illinois, Chicago.
 Part of the charm of the line is how So-dam delivers it, raising and folding two fingers to punctuate the words, which has inspired animated GIFs and the abovementioned tutorial.

 Of course, its catchy tune lends itself to being remixed and recut into other media.
 You can check out the electro version or the metal version if you want a little more musicality, but for purists there’s also this 10-minute loop.
 If you’d prefer to wear your love for the line on your tee, there are countless places to buy the phrase emblazoned across t-shirts.